 - Perl's new switch statement

-- Many new features within regular expressions
+- Many new features and performance improvements for regular expression

 - State variables